 Language skills do however play a key part in how well you'll be able to intergrate and you are likely to need at least one school-educated French speaker in the house.
 There are many bi-lingual families- Brits, Americans, Chinese married to French or French speakers.
 Many people have French lessons which can be arranged in the village (ask at your local town hall "mairie") or in one of the language schools in Basel (especially if their companies or their husband's/wives companies are paying!).

-Ex pats meet via the Basel Childrens Trust, a group similar to the UK's NCT (their French arm has its own group which meets once a month or so).
-There are a couple of Facebook groups worth joining as well: check out "Expats Alsace" for one.
+Ex pats meet via the Facebook or Pinterest page of Basel Childrens Trust a group similar to the UK's NCT (their French arm has its own group which meets once a month or so) or 'Expats Alsace'.
+Americans can find out where to buy Reeses or share a Thanksgiving blow-out at 'Americans in Alsace'.

 Food shopping is a delight in Alsace- certainly compared to Basel, which after a while you might find to be a bit limited in choice compared to what you are used to at home and certainly extortionately expensive for many items including meat and baby products.